Kickstart Your Practice: Beginner’s Guide to Guitar Warm-Up Routine

 Conclusion

 Warming up before playing guitar is a simple way to improve your playing and prevent injuries.
 Make sure to take some time to warm up before each practice session or performance.
 Or initial analogy of getting onto the interstate ends with flowing with the traffic and winding down as we exit off the interstate.
 I can dig into those at a later date.
-For now, know that trying to jump into practicing without warming up is like dropping a car in the middle of a fast-moving interstate.
+For now, know that trying to jump into practicing without a guitar warm-up routine warming up is like dropping a car in the middle of a fast-moving interstate.
 It just won’t work.
 You have to “ramp up” for any practice session you begin.
 Always kickstart your practice with a good guitar warm-up routine.

 Also, check out our other useful articles: